Rodney Roloff, Senior Mortgage Broker Written by Rodney Roloff

-CalHFA programs California
+CalHFA Programs in California 2026

 Your landlord raised rent again.
 This time it’s $300 more for the same cramped apartment where your neighbors party until 2 AM and parking is a daily battle.
 Meanwhile, your cousin bought a house last year using CalHFA programs and her mortgage payment is less than your rent.